pleabargain/EnglishHelpsYourCareer/topic remodeling a home.md

 -   Who manages the building?
 -   What are you doing for sound insulation?
 -   Are you installing air conditioning?
+-   How is the remodel going?
+-   Would you ever consider working in construction as a full time job?
+-   Can you recommend someone?
+-

 # statements

+- If you want to remodel your place, first step is to increase your budget.
+- He's a jack of all trades and master of none.
+- He did all of the work in my flat.
+- He did everything.
 - The apartment is very hot in the summer and very cold in the winter.
+- I've got sore muscles at the end of the day.
 - I have never seen it.
+- We forgot to order tiles.
+- It has become a problem.
+- I've never thought about it.
+- I need to bring concrete to the flat.
+- I can do the easy stuff.
+- We went to the store and couldn't find what we were looking for.
 - We are planning to replace some tiles.
 - Everything can go wrong and guaranteed it will be expensive!
 - We live on the top floor.